-Our stewardship activities contribute to considering and addressing the different PAI.
+As mentioned above, our stewardship activities contribute to considering and addressing the different PAI.
 Through our engagement and proxy voting, we address topics related to the 14 mandatory Corporates PAI (with the exception of PAI 12), the 3 voluntary Corporate PAI we selected, as well as the 2 Sovereign PAI.
-For example, for PAI 1, 2, 3, BNPP AM are a member of the Climate Action 100+ initiative (CA100+), they have advocated for Paris-aligned corporate climate lobbying, and will engage with portfolio companies to evaluate the potential for us to work with them to enhance their decarbonization ambitions.
-In terms of proxy voting, we consider the topics covered by PAI 1, 2, 3 through votes on climate and environmental proposals (e.g. shareholder or management proposals) but also apply climate and environmental considerations to other key items on the agenda (cf. Section 3.6.1 "The application of ESG considerations to Management resolutions" of our Voting Policy).
-For instance, by doing so, we oppose management resolutions of companies that do not properly report on their carbon footprint, and we can also support shareholder proposals when they align with our ESG expectations.
+For example, for PAI 1, 2, 3, we are a member of the Climate Action 100+ initiative (CA100+), we advocate for Paris-aligned corporate climate lobbying, and we engage with portfolio companies about their decarbonization efforts.
+In terms of proxy voting, we consider the topics covered by PAI 1, 2, 3 through our voting activity on climate and environmental proposals (wether through shareholder or management proposals), but we also apply climate and environmental considerations to other key items on the agenda (see Section III.
+Voting guidelines, Sub-section 5.
+Environmental and social proposals and considerations of our Governance & Voting Policy).

+For instance, by doing so, we oppose management resolutions of companies that do not properly report on their carbon footprint, and we can support shareholder proposals that align with our ESG expectations (see Sub-section 6.
+Shareholder Proposals).
 More details for each of the other PAI can be found in the appendix.

-Our Stewardship approach is based on the following engagement strategies: (i) engagement related to corporate governance and voting; (ii); (ii) engagement linked to ESG performance.
+Our Stewardship approach is based on the following engagement strategies: (i) engagement linked to voting; (ii) thematic engagement, with a focus on the '3Es'; and (iii) engagement linked to issuer performance.
+More details are available on each category in our 2024 Stewardship Policy.

-This includes provisions for escalation when engagement produces insufficient progress.
-Indeed, investor-issuer dialogue is the foundation of good stewardship, allowing for trusting relationships to be built over time and permitting solution-oriented discussions.
-However, there are times when stronger measures are necessary to encourage a company to come to the table and discuss our concerns.
+Investor-issuer dialogue is the foundation of good stewardship, allowing for trusting relationships to be built over time and permitting solution-oriented discussions about issues that might not otherwise be addressed.
+However, there are times when stronger measures are necessary to encourage a company to reform its practices, or even to come to the table and discuss our concerns.
+Therefore, our stewardship approach includes provisions for escalation when engagement produces insufficient progress.
+In such cases where more robust action is called for, we may, inter alia, voting against a company's board discharge or elections or financial accounts, submitting private questions to companies' top management, submitting public questions, filing/ co-filing shareholder proposals at general meetings, rarely, but when deemed appropriate, announcing our voting intentions ahead of time; and additional legal strategies..
 As a last resort, we may divest entities that do not respond to engagement and show no sign that they will place greater emphasis on sustainability in the future.
 These decisions are taken on a case-by-case basis, to ensure that our concerns have been properly heard and dealt with.
+Our shareholder proposal filing strategy is approved by the Stewardship Committee once a year, as are specific decisions about filing each shareholder proposal (see Sub-section II.4. of the policy).